merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 ---

-From [the discovery of a bacterium from the genus Nitrospira that is capable of complete nitrification](http://www.nature.com/nature/journal/vnfv/ncurrent/full/nature16461.html){:target="_blank"} to [the first description of switching of viral lifestyles based on the success of their target hosts](http://www.nature.com/nature/journal/v531/n7595/full/nature17193.html){:target="_blank"}, microbiology has been making a great use of assembly-based shotgun metagenomics.
+From [the discovery of a bacterium from the genus Nitrospira that is capable of complete nitrification](http://www.nature.com/nature/journal/vnfv/ncurrent/full/nature16461.html){:target="_blank"} to [the first description of switching of viral lifestyles based on the success of the target host](http://www.nature.com/nature/journal/v531/n7595/full/nature17193.html){:target="_blank"}, microbiology has been making a great use of assembly-based shotgun metagenomics.
 The discovery and the initial placement of some CPR genomes on the tree of life is another ground breaking discovery that took place just within the last months.
 This is a good moment to stop and think about the relevance, and importance of assembly-based metagenomic approaches to the most important questions we *can* go after.